Materials For a Water Feature

 EPDM, an ethylene propylene polymer, has taken the place of butyl in some countries.
 A cheaper rubber, it is also UV-resistant and thought to be long-lasting.

-The range of pre-cast ponds and rigid liners varies in different areas.
+The range of preformed (pre-cast) ponds and rigid liners varies in different areas.
 The most common materials used for construction are fiberglass, fiber cement and various thermoplastic materials.
 Glass fiber reinforced cement ponds are a relatively new invention and not available world-wide; small features are molded into various shapes, while panels may be used together with a thermoplastic or butyl rubber liner.

 Fibreglass (glass fiber reinforced polyester) may be molded to any configuration and used to create both formal and informal ponds.
 Made by bonding several layers of glass fiber with polyester resin, these pools may be made in virtually any color, although availability will depend entirely on the manufacturers in your area.
 They are invariably the most expensive option in this category of pond.